 When Stephen was was posted to Germany in February 1981 he unfortunately had to sell the car and 181 YNY went to auction at Crystal Palace.

-Ownership of the car passed to Tony Hickling of Swindon, West Midlands for a short while and at this time the car was Dark Blue and had wire wheels and aero-screens.
+Owner: Tony Hickling of Swindon, West Midlands.
+At this time the car was Dark Blue and had wire wheels and aero-screens.

 1990 - present